-On US-I 27, Happy is a real place.
-It appears as a line of trees on an open plain, and a grain elevator rises from its center beside its water tower.
-In town, I see brick streets and storefronts—some shuttered—and outside of its post office, newspapers sit for sale: measurements of daily life.
+Happy is a real place.
+On US Interstate 27, it appears as a line of trees on an open plain, and grain elevators rise from its center beside its water tower.
+In town, I see brick streets and storefronts—some shuttered—and outside of its post office, newspapers sit for sale as measurements of daily life.

 A truck moves over a desert landscape beyond a cattle guard and a fence of barbed wire.
 Its tires rumble over dry caliche flinging dust skyward.
 In the cab, a country tune fills the air, and a father concentrates on the road.
-His son draws pump jacks.
-Soon the two will reach a drill site to deliver a rotary bit.
+His son draws a pump jack.
+Soon the two will reach a dill site to deliver a rotary bit.

 This place looks used—used hard.
 (2019)